Tolerant Mode

 $description = substr($content, $parser->lastProcessedTokenOffset);

-The $description
+The $description will contain:

 string("Returns something very interesting!")